John-AMiller/Projects/README.md

 SphereWalker is a hexapod walker that uses a four-bar linkage system to minamize the number of actuators needed to operate.
 Along with other members of ROCKIN, we are devolping a prototype of SphereWalker for NASA.
 I am currently trying to implement ROS2(Humble) on the SphereWalker.

 # Astro (Unitree GO-2 EDU)
 Astro, as he is affectionatley known in the lab, is a Unitree GO-2 EDU robotic dog.
-Since Astro comes with ROS2 Foxy on-board, I was able to comunicate with
+Since Astro comes with ROS2 Foxy on-board, I was able to comunicate with the two Turtlebot4's.
+Although cross distro communication is not great in ROS2, it is good enough to create a bridge that allows Astro and the Turtlebot4's to give lidar data to a central map.
+This map allows for the three robots to localize and autonomously navigate the first floor of the Mechanical Engineering building at SD Mines.

 # ROS2 Bash Script for File Creation
 https://github.com/John-AMiller/Generic-ROS2-file-creator-using-bash-script